 But here’s the thing:

 - What this study actually tells us is very different from the headlines and the study conclusions.
-The study does suggest that the obese may have a slightly elevated risk over normal-weight individuals — but barely enough to be significant.
+The study does suggest that people who fall in the “obese” category may have a slightly elevated risk over lower weight individuals — but barely enough to be significant.
 And that is only when the researchers looked at studies that lasted over 10 years.
 When they looked at all the studies included in their analysis, there was no increased risk.

 when they looked at all the studies included in the analysis, there was no increased risk.